Skip to main content

 How do you make the bike go?

 An electric bicycle may come with optional pedal assistance.
 Some electric bicycles come with an optional throttle to control the electric assistance.
 Some models come with only one option, some with both, while it may be an add-on option for others.
 The pedal assist feature allows the motor to add power to the rider's effort on every pedal stroke.
-The pedal assist power may be adjusted to increase or decrease the rider's effort, through a small control interface.
+The pedal assist power may be adjusted to increase or decrease the rider's effort through a small control interface.
 With a throttle (twist or thumb), there is a lever operated by hand and provides a variable input from the rider to increase or decrease the motor assistance.
-With pedal assist, pedaling is easier, making going uphill or level, as easy as going downhill.
-Since the power is adjustable, the amount of effort used with each pedal stroke can be made normal, to get full aerobic exercise benefit, or easy, to make up for any physical impairment or just to make the ride a relaxing event.
-When you have a throttle option, the rider can choose to not pedal at all, letting the motor do all the work, or give adjustable help, depending on the rider's preference, with or without pedaling.
+With pedal assist, pedaling is easier, making going uphill or level as easy as going downhill.
+Since the power is adjustable, the amount of effort used with each pedal stroke can be made normal to get full aerobic exercise benefits, easy to make up for any physical impairment, or just to make the ride a relaxing event.
+When you have a throttle option, the rider can choose not to pedal, let the motor do all the work, or give adjustable help, depending on the rider's preference, with or without pedaling.

 How powerful are the motors?

 Motors come in various sizes, commonly from 250 watts to 1,200 watts or more.
-However, that is still not more than two horsepower (1,500w).
+However, that is still at most two horsepower (1,500w).
 Most government agencies limit power to 1Hp (750w) to be considered a pedal-assisted bicycle.
 Larger motors, measured on wattage, provide more assistance to climb hills or to get up to speed.
 This is analogous to the size of the engine in your car.
 Smaller motors use less energy, are less costly, and will have a longer range for every watt-hour pulled from the battery.
 Larger motors are heavier, will not go as far per watt-hour used, but provide much greater push in all situations.
 Lighter riders may want to look at smaller motors, while larger riders may want the added benefit of increased power.
-However, a caution note when comparing wattage, not all motors are created equal.
+However, a caution note when comparing wattage: not all motors are created equal.
 250w only tells you how much power the motor consumes, not how much power is transferred into forward motion.
-For example, center drive motors are more efficient, thus are typically lower in wattage.
-Conversely, a big (and heavy) 1,000w, direct drive, hub motor, sounds huge, but is very sluggish at slower speeds.
-Also, larger wattage motors need bigger (and heavier) batteries.
-Bottom line: you need to ride the bike for yourself and decide after the test ride.
+For example, center drive motors are more efficient and, thus, are typically lower in wattage.
+Conversely, a big (and heavy) 1,000w, direct drive hub motor sounds huge but is very sluggish at slower speeds.
+Also, larger-wattage motors need bigger (and heavier) batteries.
+Bottom line: you must ride the bike yourself and decide after the test ride.

 What battery do I need?

 Batteries come in different voltages (usually 24, 36, or 48 volts - sometimes even more) and different sizes, usually from 6 amp-hour to 20 amp-hour.
-Lead-acid batteries are great for golf carts, cost less, but weigh a lot, have a short life span, and require frequent maintenance.
+Lead-acid batteries are great for golf carts; they cost less but weigh a lot, have a short life span, and require frequent maintenance.
 All modern bicycle batteries are made from Lithium.
-They are more compact, weigh less and are very reliable.
-The life of Lithium batteries is anywhere from 1,000 to 2,000 charge cycles, and around three to six years, depending on how much it is used.
+They are more compact, weigh less, and are very reliable.
+The life of lithium batteries is anywhere from 1,000 to 2,000 charge cycles and around three to six years, depending on how much they are used.
 The usable power of a lead acid battery drops dramatically as the power is depleted, making the last 30% of little use.
 Lithium-ion batteries allow the battery to be useful down to 10%.
 Battery energy (think: the size of the gas tank) is rated in Watt-Hours (or Amp-Hours).
 Higher numbers equal more power.
 Modern batteries do not need to be continuously charged or stored while connected to an electrical source.
-Batteries should be stored at room temperature (ideally), but only charged after they get low (do not leave any battery unattended on a charger).
-Commonly, the battery is attached to the rear rack or along the frame down-tube leading from the handle bars to the pedals.
-Depending on how much you pedal, and the size of the battery, your range will be anywhere from 15 to 40 miles or more.
-Higher voltage batteries, which must match the motor voltage, store and transfer energy more efficiently.
-Higher amp-hour batteries have a longer range because they store more energy, but also weigh more.
-For example, a 24 volt, 6 amp-hour battery will provide the least power and shortest range.
-If the rider desires only a moderate range and less motor assistance, the smaller battery will be lighter and the overall cost of the bicycle lower.
-Sporty models (lighter-faster) cost more, have more power, will go farther, but may weigh less than an economy model, adding to the fun factor.
-Some bikes are made for hauling, have larger motors and heavier batteries, but go at a very conservative pace.
+Batteries should be stored at room temperature (ideally) but only charged after they get low (do not leave any battery unattended on a charger).
+Commonly, the battery is attached to the rear rack or along the frame down-tube, leading from the handlebars to the pedals.
+Depending on how much you pedal and the size of the battery, your range will be anywhere from 15 to 40 miles or more.
+Higher voltage batteries must match the motor voltage limit but store and transfer energy more efficiently.
+Higher amp-hour batteries have a longer range because they store more energy and weigh more.
+For example, a 24-volt, 6-amp-hour battery will provide the least power and shortest range (144 watt-hours, commonly found on older e-trikes).
+Alternately, newer bike configurations are 52 volts with 20-amp-hour batteries (1,040 watt-hours).
+If the rider desires only a moderate range and less motor assistance, the smaller battery will be lighter, and the overall cost of the bicycle will be lower.
+Sporty models (lighter-faster) cost more, have more power, and will go farther, but may weigh less than an economy model, adding to the fun factor.
+Some bikes are made for hauling and have larger motors and heavier batteries, but they go at a very conservative pace.
+Many older e-bikes and scooters use lead-acid batteries.
+Lead-acid batteries have a lifetime of less than a quarter of a lithium-ion battery and stop providing power due to voltage drop long before a lithium-ion battery loses power.

 Volts

 There is a balance between battery voltage and battery efficiency.
-Given current battery and motor technology, 24 volts is fine for a front wheel, 250 watt, hub motor, with a low expectation of power.
-36 volts works best for mid-drive, because the motors work more efficiently, and the distance of the battery from the motor is short.
-48 volts is best for rear hub drive systems, improving electrical power transfer and low speed torque.
-However, because battery cells are connected in series to achieve higher voltages, 48 volt (and higher) systems degrade faster than 36 volt systems (given equal Watt-Hour ratings).
+Given current battery and motor technology, 24 volts is OK for a front wheel, and a 250-watt hub motor has a low expectation of power.
+36 volts works best for mid-drive because the motors work more efficiently, and the distance of the battery from the motor is short.
+48 volts is best for rear hub drive systems, improving electrical power transfer and low-speed torque.
+However, because battery cells are connected in series to achieve higher voltages, 48-volt (and higher) systems degrade faster than 36-volt systems (given equal Watt-Hour ratings).
 Higher voltage systems transfer energy more efficiently to the motor than lower voltage systems.
-But remember, just because a system is higher voltage, does not mean it is necessarily better (although, they usually are).
+But remember, just because a system has higher voltage does not mean it is necessarily better (although it usually is).
+Power delivery efficiency and motor efficiency impact distance and torque.
+As a result, most center-drive motor systems use 36-volt batteries, not 48-volt.

 Amp-Hours

 Battery power is measured by its ability to hold electrical energy for future use.
-Bigger cells last longer and can provide greater amounts of energy under heavy load.
-Amp-Hour is a unit of measurement showing how much current can be delivered over a period of time.
-For example, a 10AH battery can delivery one ampere of electricity for ten hours before it is depleted.
+Bigger cells last longer and can provide greater amounts of energy under heavy loads.
+Amp-Hour is a unit of measurement showing how much current can be delivered over some time.
+For example, a 10AH battery can deliver one ampere of electricity for ten hours before it is depleted.
 However, it also has a current limit.
 Most 10AH batteries cannot deliver more than 20 amperes at any given moment.
-Greater Amp-Hour ratings yield longer distance on a ride and more maximum power for climbing hills.
+Greater Amp-Hour ratings yield longer distances on a ride and more maximum power for climbing hills.
 Sometimes, you will see the capacity listed in Watt-Hours.
-This is essentially the same result.
+This is the same result.
 Dividing Watt-Hours by the battery voltage gives you the Amp-Hour rating.
 A 36V 700WH battery has an Amp-Hour rating of about 20AH.
-Look for at least 10AH on a given battery to get the best results.
-Lower ratings are OK but you will not get as far.
+Look for at least 10AH on a given battery for the best results.
+Lower ratings are okay, but you will not get as far.

 Watts

-Wattage (horse power) is a measure of how much power the e-bike motor uses, bu not necessarily how much power it puts to the ground.
+Wattage (horsepower) measures how much power the e-bike motor uses, but not necessarily how much power it puts into the ground.
 250 watts is the smallest practical motor power, while most bikes top out at 750 watts, which is very powerful.
-Government regulations limit maximum power to 750 watts (one horse power) on e-bikes, in most all jurisdictions.
-Electric scooters, mopeds, pedicabs, OHV and motorcycles can go well beyond the 1 HP limitation.
-Hub motors do need to be of a higher power to work with heavier loads or climbing hills, but center drive motors work very well at 250 watts.
+In almost all jurisdictions, government regulations limit maximum power to 750 watts (one horsepower) on e-bikes.
+Electric scooters, mopeds, pedicabs, OHVs, and motorcycles can exceed the 1 HP limitation.
+Hub motors need a higher power to work with heavier loads or climbing hills, but center drive motors work very well at 250 watts.
 Center drive is more efficient and can leverage different gear selections.
-The most common bikes have 250 watt center drives and 500 watt hub motors.
-Also important is that just because a motor is rated at 500 watts, a motor that is 1,000 watts will not necessarily be twice as powerful.
+The most common bikes have 250-watt center drives and 500-watt hub motors.
+Also noteworthy is that just because a motor is rated at 500 watts, a motor that is 1,000 watts will not necessarily be twice as powerful.

 Torque

-How hard the motor can turn the wheel, over a given distance, is torque.
+How hard the motor can turn the wheel over a given distance is torque.
 Knowing the torque of a motor is useful when comparing different motors by the same manufacturer.
-However, there is no standard for the torque measurement, so comparing motors among different manufacturers is questionable.
+However, there is no standard for torque measurement, so comparing motors among different manufacturers is questionable.
 Think of torque as the ability of the motor to spin the wheel.
 If it's a center drive, then downshifting will provide more torque at the ground - you can climb a hill more easily.
 That's why center drives are best for mountain bikes.
-Hub drives are at a significant disadvantage when starting out because the torque is engineered to be maximized at cruising speeds, not from a dead start.
+Hub drives are significantly disadvantaged when starting out because the torque is engineered to be maximized at cruising speeds, not from a dead start.
 Increasing starting torque on a hub motor is a trade-off for top speed: more torque at startup equals a lower top speed.

 How do I charge and care for e-bike batteries?

 Lead-acid batteries require relatively continuous charging during breaks of more than a month (trickle charge).
-They do best when connected to a high quality trickle charger, with limited current, and are kept in a climate controlled area (32-70 degrees).
+They do best when connected to a high-quality trickle charger with limited current and are kept in a climate-controlled area (32-70 degrees).
 They last longer if you recharge them before they get to about 50% discharge.
 Deep cycling does deplete the battery life more quickly.
-Expect most lead-acid batteries to last about 300 cycles or two-years, before degrading.
-Chargers can break, batteries can leak toxic fumes and gasses, or may cause a fire.
-Never leave any type of battery, even lead-acid, unattended for long periods, while connected to a charger.
+Expect most lead-acid batteries to last about 300 cycles or two years before degrading.
+Chargers can break, batteries can leak toxic fumes and gasses or may cause a fire.
+Never leave any battery, even lead-acid, unattended for long periods while connected to a charger.

-It is always a best practice to plug the charger into the battery first, then plug the charger into the wall.
-When disconnecting, unplug the charger form the wall, then unplug the battery.
+It is always a best practice to plug the charger into the battery first, then plug it into the wall.
+Unplug the charger from the wall when disconnecting, then unplug the battery.
 This procedure helps minimize voltage surge when charging.

 The newer Lithium-ion type battery does not need to be continuously charged.
-They can be safely stored in a climate controlled environment for 6-months or more, with no detrimental effect (32-68 degrees).
+They can be safely stored in a climate-controlled environment for 6 months or more with no detrimental effect (32-68 degrees).
 They do best if stored in a safe place from causing an accidental fire and put at about 50% charge before storing.
-These newer batteries get 1,000 or more cycles, and can last as long as five years, before substantially degrading.
+These newer batteries get 1,000 or more cycles and can last as long as five years before substantially degrading.
 As they degrade, you get less range.
 You can, however, charge your battery back to 100% before every ride.
-If the battery was at 50%, this will count as 1/2 of a charging cycle (you get 2,000 1/2 cycles).
-Never leave any type of battery, even lithium-ion, unattended for long periods, while connected to a charger.
+If the battery was at 50%, this would count as 1/2 of a charging cycle (you get 2,000 1/2 cycles).
+Never leave any type of battery, even lithium-ion, unattended for long periods while connected to a charger.

-Unplug your charger when unattended and after the battery has reached a full charge.
+Unplug your charger when unattended and after the battery has fully charged.

 All batteries should be kept out of extended sun and temperature extremes.
 Many will show an error when allowed to exceed 104 degrees.
-As well, they work poorly when cold (below 35 degrees) or hot (over 100 degrees).
+They also work poorly when cold (below 35 degrees) or hot (over 100 degrees).
 Don't leave your battery out in the hot Arizona sun (like on a car carrier - even while moving).

 Battery Safety

 Leaving the battery on the charger might be dangerous should the circuitry malfunction in the battery or the charger.
-Furthermore, it's best not to leave any charging battery unattended, just to be safe.
+Furthermore, it's best not to leave any charging battery unattended to be safe.
 It is an electrical appliance, and the safest way to handle it is never to leave it unattended, especially overnight, and limit the charging time to four hours.
 If it is not charged in four hours, give it a break to cool off.
-The charger and the battery may get warm but never too hot to touch.
+The charger and the battery may get warm, but never too hot to touch.
+Read more detailed information on our Lithium-Ion Battery Safety FAQ page.

 E-Bike Battery Safety Tips